geeta0504/geeta0504/README.md

-# Hi, I’m Geetanjali Saini,Electronics and Communication Engineering student at NIT Goa, skilled in AI tools, space science, and automation projects.
-Proficient in Verilog, C, and Python programming, along with strong technical communication skills.
-Hands-on experience in AI-driven automation, data analysis, and energy harvesting technologies.
-Passionate about electronics, communication systems, and astronomy.
 # 💫 About Me:
 🎓 Electronics and Communication Engineering student at NIT Goa<br><br>🤖 Skilled in AI tools, space science, and automation projects<br><br>💻 Proficient in Verilog, C, and Python programming<br><br>📝 Strong technical communication skills<br><br>⚡ Hands-on experience in AI-driven automation, data analysis, and energy harvesting<br><br>🌌 Passionate about electronics, communication systems, and astronomy